davdar/maam/writeup/paper.markdown

   using _Galois transformers_, an extension of monad transformers which transport 1) Galois connections and 2) mappings to an executable transition system.
-- Two new monad transformers for nondeterminism which give rise naturally to path-sensitive, flow-sensitive and flow-insensitive analyses.
+- Two new general purpose monad transformers for nondeterminism which are not present in any previous work on monad transformers.
+Although general purpose, these two transformers give rise naturally to variations in path and flow sensitivity in program analysis.
 - An isolated understanding of flow and path (in)sensitivity for static analysis as a property of the interpreter monad, which we develop independently of other analysis features.